andreaskaris/blog/docs/networking/srv6-with-linux-basics2.md

 ip route add fd02:0:1::1 encap seg6 mode inline segs fd02:0:3::10,fd02:0:6::10 dev tohost3
 ```

-These routes set the `mode` to `inline`, meaning that the payload directly follows the Segment Routing Header (SRH).
+These routes set the `mode` to `inline`, meaning the payload directly follows the Segment Routing Header (SRH).
 In other scenarios, such as tunneling, the `mode` can be set to `encap` or `encap.red` and the SRH will be followed by an inner IP or IPv6 header.

-The list of segments, e.g. `segs fd02:0:2::10,fd02:0:6::10,fd02:0:3::10,fd02:0:5::10`, will figure in the Segment Routing Header (ordered from last to first).
+The list of segments, e.g., `segs fd02:0:2::10,fd02:0:6::10,fd02:0:3::10,fd02:0:5::10`, will appear in the Segment Routing Header (ordered from last to first).

 The SRH holds a pointer into the list of segments (called the `Segments Left` field) marking the current destination.
 At each hop, the `Segments Left` field is decreased by one, and the address pointed to
 by `Segments Left` is copied into the IPv6 Destination address.
 The entire SRH with the list of all segments will be maintained until the SRH is popped off, in our case - due to `flavors psp` - by the penultimate hop (the node just before the destination).
-A node knows that it is the penultimate hop when its `Segments Left` is `1`.
+A node identifies itself as the penultimate hop when its `Segments Left` is `1`.

 Not all nodes in a network have to be SRv6 enabled.
 These transit nodes forward the IPv6 packet according to the IPv6 destination address and ignore the SRH.